-NO. PROTOCOL Full Compliance Score Actual Score D1 The management of the site has developed, issued and reviewed the general operating rules with all employees of the site.
+NO. PROTOCOL: Site Rules Training Full Compliance Score Actual Score D1 The management of the site has developed, issued and reviewed the general operating rules with all employees of the site.
 During discussion and observation, it appears that these rules are enforced.
-Observations: 30
+Observations: Mandatory

-Inspect the written operating rules established for the site.
+D1 Inspect the written operating rules established for the site.
 Determine if the operating rules have been issued, posted on the site and all employees have signed-off on them.
 Observe during evidence gathering that the rules are being followed and enforced.
+For sites where the owner is the sole operator, written rules are required.

-NO. PROTOCOL Full Compliance Score Actual Score D2 Training has been provided to all employees on the safe operating procedures for each of their jobs.
-Observations: 30
+NO. PROTOCOL: SOP Training Full Compliance Score Actual Score D2 Training has been provided to all employees on the safe operating procedures for each of their jobs.
+Mandatory Observations:

-Inspect the site's written site specific operating procedures for each job at the warehouse.
+D2 Inspect the site's written site specific operating procedures for each job at the warehouse.
 Inspect training records and employee sign off.
 (See Protocol E13.)
+Exemption where the owner is the sole operator.

-NO. PROTOCOL Full Compliance Score Actual Score D3 All employees handling crop protection products have had training on the TDG Act and Regulations.
+NO. PROTOCOL: TDG Training Full Compliance Score Actual Score D3 All employees handling crop protection products have had training on the TDG Act and Regulations.
 This may include clerical staff involved in the transportation and administration process.
-Observations: Mandatory
+Mandatory